awilsoncs/awilsoncs.github.io/music-production/_posts/2023-06-07-making-basic-instruments-in-3x-osc.md

 1. **Waveform Selection**: In 3x Osc, set all three oscillators to sine waves.
 Sine waves are ideal for sub bass because they produce a pure tone with no harmonic overtones.

 2. **Tuning and Mixing**: You can experiment with tuning the oscillators at different octaves to add some subtle harmonic content.
-For example, you might set OSC 1 to -12 semitones, OSC 2 to -24 semitones, and OSC 3 to -36 semitones.
+For example, you might set OSC 1 to +0 semitones, OSC 2 to -12 semitones, and OSC 3 to -24 semitones.
 Mix the oscillators to taste, but the lower octave oscillator should be the loudest to maintain a deep, subby sound.

 3. **Volume Envelope**: For the volume envelope, set a fast attack, high sustain, and medium release.
 This will make the sound continuous when a note is held, and prevent clicks or pops when the note stops.

 4. **Effects**: For a sub bass, it's best to keep effects minimal to maintain a clean low end.
 However, you can use a Fruity Parametric EQ 2 in the Mixer to make any necessary adjustments to the sound.
 For example, you might boost the very low frequencies or cut some of the higher frequencies.

-#### Moog Bass
+#### Reese Bass

 1. **Waveform Selection**: Set all three oscillators in 3x Osc to saw waves.
 This will give the Moog bass its characteristic rich, buzzy sound.